getporter/porter/docs/content/plugins/mongodb-docker.md

 ## Plugin Configuration

-To use the mongodb plugin, add the following config to porter's config file (default location: `~/.porter/config.toml`).
+To use the mongodb plugin, add the following config to porter's [config file].
 Replace `conn_str` with the connection string for your MongoDB server.

 No configuration is required to use the default storage plugin.
 However, you may